35 of the Best Questions To Ask at the End of an Interview

 This demonstrates to the interviewer that you've researched the company and want to know how it will align with your own values.
 It also shows that you are proactively trying to gain a certain level of understanding about the internal workings of the company before joining it.

-6. What qualities and attributes make for a successful employee in the company?
+5. What qualities and attributes make for a successful employee in this company?

 This question shows the interviewer that you're determined to succeed and that you want to be sure you'll be a good fit for the company.